superlinked/VectorHub/docs/articles/semantic_chunking.md

     ![Embedding split](../assets/use_cases/semantic_chunking/sample3.png)

-3. Group similar sentences based on their embedding similarity.
+3. Group sentences based on their embedding similarity.

     ![Chunks](../assets/use_cases/semantic_chunking/sample4.png)

 ## Types of semantic chunking

-The document's semantics can be inferred in various ways for optimal chunking.
-Let's implement and evaluate three of them: embedding-similarity-based, hierarchical-clustering-based, and LLM-based.
+Which method of semantic chunking will produce optimal outcomes depends on your use case.
+To get a sense of which splitting algorithms fit which scenarios, let's take an in-depth look at, implement, and evaluate three popular methods: embedding-similarity-based, hierarchical-clustering-based, and LLM-based.

-### Embedding similarity based chunking
+### Embedding-similarity-based chunking

-This method creates chunks by comparing semantic similarities between sentences.
-For this, the cosine distance between consecutive sentence embeddings is calculated.
+In embedding-similarity-based chunking, we create chunks by comparing semantic similarity between sentences, which we calculate by measuring the cosine distance between consecutive sentence embeddings.

-..here's how you implement it...
+Let's walk through how to implement it.

-Before moving forward, let's install and import the required libraries.
+First, we install and import the required libraries.

 ```python
 import numpy as np